Smoky Leek Risotto

 - 1 bunch leeks white and light green ends diced and rinsed

 - 1 cup white wine

-- 6 1/2+ cups chicken or vegetable stock
+- 6 1/2 cups chicken stock or vegetable stock, more as needed

 - Heat the stock in another sauce pan or in the microwave.
 Keep warm.

 - Add the rice to the leek mixture, followed by the white wine.
 Stir and simmer until the wine absorbs.